Sniffleupagus/pwnagotchi-snflpgs/README.md

 - bases - build both raspberyr pi base images
 - 4images - build both raspberry pi, orangepi02w and bananapim2zero

+## Build for Raspberry Pi Zero W
+Raspberry Pi Zero W is one of the better SBCs to run pwnagotchi.
+Its onboard Wifi is well supported by the nexmon driver.
+Packet injection works, and it does not "go blind" as often as the Pizero 2W seems to, as long as you throttle deauths.
+Pizero W has a 32-bit CPU.
+Torch wheels are not supplied by python repositories.
+I have build torch and torchvision wheels for armv6l and they are downloaded as part of this build.
+Building torch for the arm processor is done in a Qemu environment and takes hours on a decent iMac, so it is separate from this build (https://github.com/Sniffleupagus/Torch4Pizero).
+Compilations in this build under armv6l emulation take kind of a while.
+The whole pwnagotchi build takes almost 2 hours in VM on the iMac.

+Clone this Repository.
+Then run "make base32".
+It will take a while.
+Then "make image".
+Also takes a while.

+## Build for 64-bit Raspberry Pi
+These are easier.
+Torch wheels exist, so they get downloaded from standard places.
+Build a base image, then final:
+    make base64
+    make image64

+## Other SBCs
+Orangepi and bananapim4zero builds use the images supplied by Orangepi or Bananapi on the SBC wiki pages.
+I will try to figure out which ones I used.
+Download the image, place it in build/images/ and rename as in the pwnagotchi.json.pkr.hcl file "source" section.
+Then "make orangepwn02w" or "make bananapwnm4zero"

+Bananapim2zero does have a chip with a nexmon driver.
+It does not currently have a torch wheel available, so no AI on this platform yet.
+Also untested build result. "make bananapwnm2zero"

 ## License